robertseaton/robertseaton.github.com/_posts/2013-08-05-notes-on-psychology-of-happiness.markdown

 Exercise is one of the easiest and most effective methods of inducing positive moods. (pg.
 202)

-Forms of cognitive therapy have been used for normals wth success.
+Forms of cognitive therapy have been used for normals with success.
 Lichter et al. (1980) devised a course of eight 2-hour sessions over 4 weeks, focusing on improving insight and understanding and correcting irrational beliefs.
 Those trained in this way improved in happiness and satisfaction. (pg.
 210)

 Depressed patients and many other mental patients have been found to display defective social skills such as low rewardingness (Hollin and Trower, 1986). (pg.
 212)